jamijam/model-bank/README-FULL.md

 This use case is an extension of [Micro-Lending Credit Insight Use Case](https://github.com/apixplatform/microlending-credit-insight)

+This use case is built with Angular 8.
+To go through the use case, you don't need to know Angular.
+But if you are interested in leaning Angular, please follow [this](https://www.bitovi.com/academy/learn-angular.html) tutorial.

-Evaluating the creditworthiness of the borrowers, automated loan approval and loan disbursement is demonstrated in this use case.
+Evaluating the creditworthiness of the borrowers, automated loan approval and loan disbursement are demonstrated in this use case.

 ## APIs used to implement the use case